-“Ma'had Darullughah Wadda'awah Pasuruan has a teaching staff of male teachers (ustad) or female teachers (ustadzah) as well as educators who are competent in their respective fields of study so that they are of high quality and become one of the best Islamic boarding schools for learning Arabic in Indonesia.
+“Ma’had Darullughah Wadda’awah Pasuruan has a teaching staff of male teachers (ustad) or female teachers (ustadzah) as well as educators who are competent in their respective fields of study so that they are of high quality and become one of the best Islamic boarding schools for learning Arabic in Indonesia.
 There are also various facilities such as comfortable classrooms, comfortable dormitories, practical laboratories, libraries, sports fields, canteens, and mosques.
-Islamic boarding schools need to improve themselves to successfully meet the needs of modern society.
+Islamic boarding schools need to improve themselves to successfully meet the needs of modern society.”

-Data (1) explains that Pondok Pesantren are required to build a reliable and are required to provide adequate facilities and be able to offer a modern and universal understanding of Islam.
+Data (1) above explains that Pondok Pesantren are required to build a reliable and are required to provide adequate facilities and offer a modern and universal understanding of Islam.
 In addition to adopting these modernization ideas, pesantren must adhere to the correct application of management processes.
-In the educational objectives, it is explained the orientation chosen by the teacher in guiding his students.
-Selection is an assessment process because of that, when the educator has decided on his choice, he has prioritized some values over others.
-Thus, the purpose of education is the crystallization of values.
-Values are the driving forces in life that give meaning and legitimacy to one's actions.
-The values developed in Islamic boarding schools have several dimensions, namely intellectual, emotional, and spiritual dimensions related to religion (Saerozi, 2019).
-Based on education in Islamic boarding schools, it is difficult for someone to make changes to himself from a small scale that begins with a learning process.
-However, the learning process that can provide changes in behavior or personality changes in a person.
-Behavior in learning according to the modern view contains a wide range, including physical (structural) and spiritual (functional) terms, both of which are interrelated and interact with each other, the behavior pattern itself consists of skills, habits, emotions, and aspirations. , physical, social relations, character, and so on.
+The educational objectives explain the orientation chosen by the teachers in guiding their students.
+Selection is an assessment process because when educators make their choice, they prioritize some values over others.
+Thus, crystallization of values is the prime purpose of education.
+Values are the driving force in one’s life that give meaning and legitimacy to their actions.
+The values developed in Islamic boarding schools have several dimensions, namely, intellectual, emotional, and spiritual dimensions related to religion (Saerozi, 2019).
+Based on education in Islamic boarding schools, it is difficult for someone to introduce changes in their life from a small scale that begins with a learning process.
+However, the learning process can provide changes in behavior or personality changes in a person.
+As per the modern view, behavior in learning is wide-ranging, including physical (structural) and spiritual (functional) terms, both of which are interrelated and interact with each other.
+The behavior pattern includes skills, habits, emotions, and aspirations, physical and social relations, character, and so on.

-Planning is the main thing that must be planned and arranged as well as possibleConsidering the curriculum, which is a plan of learning activities that will be carried out in Pondok Pesantren, including the development of educational quality.
-To plan the curriculum, of course, it is necessary to hold a meeting to participate together in making decisions.
-The results of interviews with pesantren administrators are shown in data two.
+Planning is very important to achieve a goal.
+Curriculum is essentially a plan of learning activities carried out, in this case, in Pondok Pesantren, including the development of educational quality.
+To design the curriculum, of course, it is necessary to hold a meeting to participate together in making decisions.
+The results of interviews with pesantren administrators are shown in data (2).

-“Curriculum planning at Ma'had Darullughah Wadda'awah Pasuruan is carried out by holding evaluation workshops from Islamic boarding schools, work plans for Islamic boarding schools, reviewing the curriculum that has been applied jointly when the pesantren is still on holiday, which is not only attended by the internal parties of the Islamic boarding school but also by involving the boarding school committee to participate in planning the curriculum.
-Because the committee is a representative of the Islamic boarding school environment as well as representatives of the guardians of students to convey their aspirations so that the planning carried out can make the quality of the Islamic boarding school better, especially in the learning process.”
+“Curriculum planning at Ma’had Darullughah Wadda’awah Pasuruan is carried out by holding evaluation workshops and work plans for Islamic boarding schools, reviewing the curriculum on a holiday, which is not only attended by the internal parties of the Islamic boarding school but also by involving the boarding school committee to participate in planning the curriculum.
+As the committee is a representative of the Islamic boarding school environment as well as representatives of the guardians of students to convey their aspirations, the planning carried out can enhance the quality of the Islamic boarding school, especially the learning process.”